 As of June 30, 2013, fifty-one officers have been killed in the line of duty.
 Of these, 18 officers were killed in traffic-related incidents; 17 officers were killed in firearms-related incidents—representing a 50-year low; and 16 officers died due to job-related illnesses and other causes.

-These are among the many findings of the annual report on law enforcement officer fatalities for 2012 that will be released on Thursday, December 27, by the National Law Enforcement Officers Memorial Fund, which provides information on officer fatalities.
+These are among the many findings of the mid-year research bulletin on law enforcement officer fatalities for 2013 that will be released on Thursday, July 11, by the National Law Enforcement Officers Memorial Fund.

 To schedule an interview, contact Steve Groeninger, Senior Director of Communications & Marketing, at (202) 737-7135, or via email at email@example.com.

 About the National Law Enforcement Officers Memorial Fund

 Established in 1984, the National Law Enforcement Officers Memorial Fund is a private non-profit organization dedicated to honoring the service and sacrifice of America's law enforcement officers and to promoting officer safety.
 The Memorial Fund maintains the National Law Enforcement Officers Memorial in Washington, DC, which contains the names of 19,981 officers who have died in the line of duty throughout U.S. history.
 The Memorial Fund is now working to create the National Law Enforcement Museum, which will tell the story of law enforcement in America through high-tech, interactive exhibitions, historical artifacts and extensive educational programming.
 For more information, visit www.LawMemorial.org.